kunal370/kunal370/README.md

 Currently pursuing my B.Tech in Computer Science & Engineering.

-Passionate about Android, learning new things and coding.
+Passionate about learning and coding.

  📫 reach me : meshramkunal370@gmail.com

- ⚡ Fun fact: I like Watching Anime
+ ⚡ Fun fact: I Watch Anime
 <!--
 **kunal370/kunal370** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.